 If a batch fails inspection, Zhang San and Li Si each lose 10 points, while Wang earns 20 for catching the error.
 In case of disputes, anyone can appeal to a supervisor or above, and if proven right, the management staff involved will lose their position."

 The hall erupted again.
-Everyone was talking at once, asking when work would start and how jobs would be assigned.
+Everyone was talking at once, asking when the work would start and how the jobs would be assigned.

-Then someone raised a hand.
-"The dorm's already packed.
+Then someone raised a hand in the crowd.
+"The dorm is already packed.
 If some people get two-person or four-person rooms, what about the rest of us?"

-Manager Tuo slammed the table.
+Manager Tuo slammed his hand on the table to get their attention.
 "Good question.
-Here's the deal.
+Here is the deal.
 LV1 employees get sixteen-person rooms.
-LV0 employees, well, you'll have to stay in the hallway.
-If it's too crowded, you'll need to move out.
+LV0 employees, well, you will have to stay in the hallway for now.
+If it's too crowded, you will need to move out entirely.

-The factory officially starts in a few days.
-Until then, we'll post small temp jobs.
+The factory officially starts operations in a few days.
+Until then, we will post small temporary jobs to get things ready.
 The people with the highest points will get to pick their preferred positions first.

-There are only limited openings, so it's first come, first served.
-I'll post the list shortly."
+There are only limited openings for the best roles, so it's first come, first served.
+I will post the list shortly."

-Right then, a scruffy man with a greasy head suddenly jumped onto the stage.
-He scowled, voice dripping with sarcasm.
-"Manager Tuo, I've been listening for a while now, and all I hear is you spinning fairy tales.
+Right then, a scruffy man with a greasy head suddenly jumped onto the stage, his boots clattering on the wood.
+He scowled at the officials, his voice dripping with sarcasm.
+"Manager Tuo, I have been listening for a while now, and all I hear is you spinning fairy tales.
 These benefits sound too good to be true.
 Isn't this just another way to make us work for nothing?
-What's the difference from digging up corpses every day?"
+What is the difference from digging up corpses every day?"

-Manager Tuo frowned, eyeing a few restless troublemakers in the crowd, but he forced himself to stay calm.
-"If you've got doubts, speak up.
+Manager Tuo frowned, eyeing a few restless troublemakers in the crowd who were nodding along, but he forced himself to stay calm.
+"If you have got doubts, speak up.
 Tell me what you're not satisfied with."

-The man, nicknamed Lai Ziba, glanced smugly at a silent group behind him before turning back with a smirk.
-"I'm just saying, Manager Tuo, your whole system's too complicated.
+The man, nicknamed Lai Ziba, glanced smugly at a silent group of thugs behind him before turning back with a smirk.
+"I'm just saying, Manager Tuo, your whole system is too complicated.
 I can't remember all that.
 I just want a simple deal.
 I work here every day, you feed and house me like a four-star employee, and we call it even.
-What's with all these fancy rules?"
+What is with all these fancy rules?"

-A soft voice came from the corner.
-Jing Shu stepped forward, smiling faintly.
+A soft voice came from the corner of the stage.
+Jing Shu stepped forward into the light, smiling faintly at the man.
 "Oh?
 So what you're saying is, you don't want to work, but you still expect to eat and live here for free?"

-Lai Ziba looked her up and down, then sneered, "And who the hell are you?"
+Lai Ziba looked her up and down with a contemptuous gaze, then he sneered, "And who the hell are you?"